Achaemenid conquest of the Indus Valley: Achaemenid army during the invasion

-Throughout its existence, the Achaemenid were constantly engaging in wars.
-Either through conquering new territories or by quelling rebellions throughout the empire.
+Throughout its existence, the Achaemenids were constantly engaging in wars, either through conquering new territories or by quelling rebellions throughout the empire.
 To fulfil this need, the Achaemenid Empire had to maintain a professional standing army which levied and employed personnel from all of its satraps and territories.

 The Achaemenid army was not uniquely Persian.
-Rather it was composed of many different ethnicities that were part of the vast and diverse Achaemenid Empire.
+Rather it was composed of many different ethnicities that were part of the vast and diverse empire.
 Herodotus gives a full list of the ethnicities of the Achaemenid army, in which are included Bactrians, Sakas (Scythians), Parthians, Sogdians, Ionians (Greeks), Egyptians, Ethiopians, etc. These ethnicities are likely to have been included in the Achaemenid army during the invasions of India.